egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/InsertingRelatedData.md

 }
 ```

-EF CORE know that a samurai is already added because has an ID and determines that the quote is new because doesn't have and ID and assume that the child FK value is the parent's key but there is a problem with this strategy
+EF CORE knows that a samurai is already added because has an ID and determines that the quote is new because doesn't have an ID and assumes that the child's FK value is the parent's key but there is a problem with this strategy

 ![image](https://user-images.githubusercontent.com/53051438/197861910-6c205457-87e7-4e61-bab2-5cb440f82649.png)

-It's updating the samurai and thats logic because we are inserting the new quote. but this update could be a performance problemm, for that reason there is a new way to add a new quote without updating the samurai.
+It's updating the samurai and that's logical because we are inserting the new quote. but this update could be a performance problem, for that reason, there is a new way to add a new quote without updating the samurai.

 DbContext methods